Taha Muhammad Ali: Biography

-Taha Muhammad Ali fled to Lebanon with his family when he was seventeen after their village came under heavy bombardment during the 1948 Arab-Israeli War.
-The following year, he returned to Nazareth, where he lived till his death.
+Ali fled to Lebanon with his family when he was 17 after their village came under heavy bombardment during the 1948 Arab-Israeli War.
+The following year, he returned to Nazareth, where he lived until his death.
 In the 1950s and 1960s, he sold souvenirs during the day to Christian pilgrims and studied poetry at night.
 His formal education ended after fourth grade.
 He was owner of a small souvenir shop near the Church of the Annunciation which he operated with his sons, Muhammad Ali wrote vividly of his childhood in Saffuriyya and the political upheavals he survived.

 Publications

 A collection of his work in English translation (with facing Arabic), So What: New & Selected Poems, 1971–2005, translated by Peter Cole, Yahya Hijazi, and Gabriel Levin, was published by Copper Canyon Press in 2006.
 A British edition of the same book appeared with Bloodaxe Books.
 German and French translations are underway.
 He has given numerous readings with Cole in the US and Europe.

 Muhammad Ali is the subject of a biography published by Yale University Press, My Happiness Bears No Relation to Happiness: A Poet's Life in the Palestinian Century by Adina Hoffman.

 The Palestinian-Israeli novelist Anton Shammas has translated a collection of Taha Muhammad Ali's work into Hebrew.